 - Enhance communication.
 When talking with your loved one, maintain eye contact.
 Speak slowly in simple sentences, and don't rush the response.
 Present one idea or instruction at a time.
 Use gestures and cues, such as pointing to objects.

-Some research also shows that physical activity might slow the progression of impaired thinking in people with Alzheimer's disease, and it can lessen symptoms of depression.
+Some research also shows that physical activity might slow the progression of impaired thinking in people with Alzheimer's disease.
+It also can lessen symptoms of depression.

 - Engage in activity.
 Plan activities the person with dementia enjoys and can do.
-Dancing, painting, gardening, cooking, singing and other activities can be fun, can help you connect with your loved one, and can help your loved one focus on what he or she can still do.
+Dancing, painting, gardening, cooking, singing and other activities can help you connect with your loved one.
+The activities also can help people with dementia focus on what they can still do.

-Establish a nighttime ritual.
+Establish a nighttime routine.
 Behavior is often worse at night.
-Try to establish going-to-bed rituals that are calming and away from the noise of television, meal cleanup and active family members.
+Try to establish going-to-bed routines.
+Aim for a calming routine away from the noise of television, meal cleanup and active family members.
 Leave night lights on in the bedroom, hall and bathroom to prevent disorientation.

 Limiting caffeine, discouraging napping and offering opportunities for exercise during the day might ease nighttime restlessness.

 - Keep a calendar.
-A calendar might help your loved one remember upcoming events, daily activities and medication schedules.
+A calendar might help your loved one remember upcoming events, daily activities and medicine schedules.
 Consider sharing a calendar with your loved one.

 Plan for the future.
-Develop a plan with your loved one while he or she is able to participate that identifies goals for future care.
+Develop a plan while your loved one is still able to participate.
+The plan can state goals for future care.
 Support groups, legal advisers, family members and others might be able to help.

-Use caution when considering taking dietary supplements, vitamins or herbal remedies, especially if you're taking other medications.
-These remedies aren't regulated, and claims about their benefits aren't always based on scientific research.
+Use caution when considering taking dietary supplements, vitamins or herbal remedies, especially if you're taking other medicines.
+Supplements, vitamins and herbs aren't regulated.
+Claims about their benefits aren't always based on scientific research.

 The following techniques may help reduce agitation and promote relaxation in people with dementia.